Josef Effertz

-Josef Effertz (March 29, 1907 – May 31, 1984) was a German farmer and politician of the Free Democratic Party (FDP) and former member of the German Bundestag.
+Josef Effertz (29 March 1907 – 31 May 1984) was a German politician of the Free Democratic Party (FDP) and former member of the German Bundestag.

 Life

 From 1954 until his resignation on 26 September 1961, Effertz was a member of the North Rhine-Westphalian state parliament.
 He was a member of the German Bundestag from 1961 until his resignation on 4 March 1968.
 He had entered parliament in both legislative periods via the North Rhine-Westphalia state list.